-Of course, you don’t have to only use torches, you can get very interesting effects using external flashes.
+Of course, you don’t have to only use torches – you can get very interesting effects using an external flash.

 Light Painting with External Flashes

 In my first example below, I set off 4 flashes on to a moving swing to capture it exactly how I wanted it.
 This took a lot of trial and error to get the timing, angle of the flash and speed of the swing all correct.

 Another idea I had was to add a person into the photo and capture their movement.
-Again, this took a little trial and error, but less so than the previous shot as I was used to it by then.
-Same settings used here as the above photo.
+Again, this took a little trial and error but less so than the previous shot as I was more used to it.
+The same settings are used here as in the above photo.

 For the first of the two photos, I added movement to the roundabout, which makes the photo more interesting and shows how the light painting effect works.
 For the second photo, I lowered the flash and it actually ended up being one of my favourite photos of the night because the reflections on the roundabout made it look like a stage.

-As I hope you can see by now, there’s no real rules to light painting, it’s just a case of taking the time and effort and having fun.
-Try and experiment with your photos by adding different coloured flashes, along with glow-sticks and lasers into the mix.
+As I hope you can see by now, there aren’t any real rules to light painting, it’s just a case of taking the time and effort and having fun.
+Try and experiment with your photos by adding different coloured flashes along with glow-sticks and lasers into the mix.

 if you want to capture breathtaking images, without the frustration of a complicated camera.